Professional Opportunities: Outside the Classroom

 ACHE's Congress on Healthcare Leadership offers endless possibilities and unlimited opportunities to collaborate and "think outside of the box," and to help leaders understand and prepare for the myriad challenges awaiting them inside a transformative healthcare environment.

 Healthcare leaders from around the world convene at Congress to:

 - Access cutting-edge professional development from the nation's top thought leaders

 - Network with their peers and colleagues from around the globe

 - Learn innovative solutions that will transform their organizations

 - Tap into the latest tools and techniques designed to enhance their careers

 Attending Congress is one of the most rewarding opportunities of any healthcare leader.
+We encourage all students to participate in this event.
+The University of Scranton provides funding for students to attend as a student associate.
 For more information or to register, visit ACHE.